 Following is our plan to mitigate risks in 24 Hour Town – a remote off grid outdoor venue.
-With each attendees’ cooperation, we will make best efforts to create a COVID Safe Zone.
+With each attendees’ cooperation, we will make best efforts to create a safe COVID-era event experience.

 A few important points to start…